Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

     - <span style="color: #dc3545">#dc3545 It's the modal button color</span>
     - [Colours](colours.png)

-- Typography
+- Typography:
-    I chose Roboto as the font to be used throughout the site, imported from 'Google Fonts', due to its professional and elegant look.
+    - I chose Roboto as the font to be used throughout the site, imported from 'Google Fonts', due to its professional and elegant look.

 ## Technologies Used